JFrog (NASDAQ:FROG) Updates FY 2024 Earnings Guidance

-JFrog (NASDAQ:FROG – Get Free Report) last issued its quarterly earnings data on Thursday, May 9th.
-The company reported ($0.05) EPS for the quarter, hitting the consensus estimate of ($0.05).
+JFrog (NASDAQ:FROG – Get Free Report) last released its earnings results on Thursday, May 9th.
+The company reported ($0.05) earnings per share (EPS) for the quarter, hitting analysts’ consensus estimates of ($0.05).
+The firm had revenue of $100.31 million during the quarter, compared to analysts’ expectations of $98.63 million.
 JFrog had a negative return on equity of 4.71% and a negative net margin of 13.29%.
-The business had revenue of $100.31 million for the quarter, compared to the consensus estimate of $98.63 million.
-As a group, research analysts expect that JFrog will post -0.21 earnings per share for the current fiscal year.
+On average, equities analysts expect that JFrog will post -0.21 EPS for the current year.

-In related news, CTO Yoav Landman sold 110,000 shares of JFrog stock in a transaction dated Thursday, February 15th.
-The shares were sold at an average price of $47.28, for a total transaction of $5,200,800.00.
-Following the completion of the sale, the chief technology officer now owns 6,811,371 shares of the company’s stock, valued at approximately $322,041,620.88.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through this link.
-In related news, CTO Yoav Landman sold 110,000 shares of the business’s stock in a transaction on Thursday, February 15th.
-The stock was sold at an average price of $47.28, for a total value of $5,200,800.00.
-Following the completion of the sale, the chief technology officer now directly owns 6,811,371 shares in the company, valued at approximately $322,041,620.88.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which is accessible through the SEC website.
-Also, Director Frederic Simon sold 150,000 shares of JFrog stock in a transaction on Thursday, February 15th.
-The stock was sold at an average price of $47.27, for a total value of $7,090,500.00.
-Following the sale, the director now directly owns 4,759,432 shares of the company’s stock, valued at approximately $224,978,350.64.
+In related news, Director Frederic Simon sold 35,000 shares of the stock in a transaction on Tuesday, April 23rd.
+The shares were sold at an average price of $38.97, for a total transaction of $1,363,950.00.
+Following the completion of the transaction, the director now owns 4,654,432 shares in the company, valued at $181,383,215.04.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which is accessible through the SEC website.
+In other JFrog news, CTO Yoav Landman sold 40,000 shares of the business’s stock in a transaction that occurred on Friday, April 12th.
+The stock was sold at an average price of $38.70, for a total transaction of $1,548,000.00.
+Following the transaction, the chief technology officer now owns 6,731,371 shares of the company’s stock, valued at approximately $260,504,057.70.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
+Also, Director Frederic Simon sold 35,000 shares of the company’s stock in a transaction that occurred on Tuesday, April 23rd.
+The stock was sold at an average price of $38.97, for a total value of $1,363,950.00.
+Following the sale, the director now owns 4,654,432 shares in the company, valued at approximately $181,383,215.04.
 The disclosure for this sale can be found here.
-In the last three months, insiders have sold 501,355 shares of company stock valued at $22,340,017.
-15.70% of the stock is owned by insiders.
+In the last quarter, insiders have sold 501,355 shares of company stock worth $22,340,017.
+Corporate insiders own 15.70% of the company’s stock.

 JFrog Company Profile